 will also begin to roll out the technology to select customers as

 soon as possible.

 Data protection is a key security issue for many companies, and

 existing technologies, such as encryption, data loss prevention

-(DLP), firewalls and anti-spyware, do provide a good defence.
+(DLP), firewalls and anti-spyware, do provide a good defense.